Neighbour Day FAQs

-Relationships Australia is a leading provider of relationship support, family law and family violence services for Australian families.
+Relationships Australia is a leading provider of relationship and community support and family safety services for Australian families.
 Relationships Australia also provides a management and support function for Neighbour Day.

 What is Neighbour Day?

-Neighbour Day is Australia’s annual celebration of community, encouraging people to connect with those who live in their neighbourhoods, with the aim of breaking down social isolation, particularly among the elderly, frail and vulnerable.
+Neighbour Day is Australia’s annual celebration of community, encouraging people to connect with those who live in their neighbourhoods, with the aim of reducing social isolation, particularly among the elderly, frail and vulnerable.

-Why did Relationships Australia choose to associate with, and sponsor, Neighbour Day?
+Why did Relationships Australia choose to support Neighbour Day?

-Relationships Australia, committed to the promotion of good relationships, sees Neighbour Day as an ongoing opportunity to remind people about the importance of community connection, to reduce social isolation and loneliness and all the mental health consequences of that.
+Relationships Australia, committed to the promotion of good relationships, sees Neighbour Day as an ongoing opportunity to remind people about the importance of community connection, to reduce social isolation and loneliness and to strengthen communities.